-USS America (LHA 6) Conducts Flight Operations with Helicopter Sea Combat (HSC) Squadron 25
+USS America (LHA 6) Conducts Flight Operations With Helicopter Sea Combat (HSC) Squadron 25

 |0

-This work, USS America (LHA 6) Conducts Flight Operations with Helicopter Sea Combat (HSC) Squadron 25 [Image 3 of 3], by PO3 Matthew Bakerian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Conducts Flight Operations With Helicopter Sea Combat (HSC) Squadron 25 [Image 5 of 5], by PO3 Amy Bise, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT